Rise of the Cyborg: Arkose Labs Fraud Report Finds Human-Bot Hybrid Attacks Increase in Q1

-SAN FRANCISCO, May 05, 2021 (GLOBE NEWSWIRE) -- Arkose Labs, provider of online fraud and abuse prevention technology, today released new data on the latest fraud trends, revealing an increase in human-bot hybrid attacks.
+LONDON and SAN FRANCISCO, May 06, 2021 (GLOBE NEWSWIRE) -- Arkose Labs, provider of online fraud and abuse prevention technology, today released new data on the latest fraud trends, revealing an increase in human-bot hybrid attacks.

-The Q2 Arkose Labs Fraud and Abuse Report, released today, indicated an uptick in fraud originating from North America, with the U.S. and Russia vying for the top spot in terms of origination of attacks.
+The Q2 Arkose Labs Fraud and Abuse Report, released today, also found that Europe was the top attacking geography, with more than one-third of all attacks originating there.
 Additionally, there was a significant amount of human-driven attacks originating from North America, which could indicate that many who were drawn to fraud to make money during lockdowns have continued on this path.

 “Many who dabbled in fraud in 2020 have continued to find the profession profitable and continue on with it instead of returning to legitimate work,” said Vanita Pandey, CMO at Arkose Labs.
 “There is an increasing amount of people who, while not pursuing fraud as a full-time job, are engaging in activities like fake reviews, disseminating fake information on social media and new user sign-up bonus abuse.
 This new face of fraud is emerging as a permanent part of the landscape.”